intergrav/devins-overhaul/README.md

-> **Warning**
->
-> This modpack is currently a work-in-progress.
-Do not use it right now.

 # Devin's Overhaul

 A lightweight modpack mostly centered around Create, with some other Vanilla-like additions.
-Based on Adrenaline
+Based on Adrenaline.
+See the [Modrinth project page](https://modrinth.com/modpack/devins-overhaul) for more information.

 ## Mod prefixes